FLOOD AWARE

 The NFIP partners with over 50 companies and thousands of independent agents.
 To purchase flood insurance, call your insurance company or agent who sells your home and auto insurance.
 If you need help finding a provider, go here, or call the NFIP at 877-336-2627.

-Effective January 1, 2022, a new flood disclosure requirement of Virginia Code Section 55.1-708.2, requires that an owner of residential real property who knows that the dwelling unit is a repetitive risk loss structure must disclose such fact to the purchaser.
-A “repetitive risk loss structure” is defined as a property for which two or more claims of more than $1,000 were paid by the NFIP within any rolling 10-year period since 1978.
+Effective January 1, 2022, Virginia Code Section 55.1-708.2 requires that an owner of residential real property who knows that the dwelling unit is a repetitive risk loss structure must disclose such fact to the purchaser.
+A "repetitive risk loss structure" is defined as a property for which two or more claims of more than $1,000 were paid by the NFIP within any rolling 10-year period since 1978.
 The law further requires that the owner of a property subject to the disclosure requirement must provide notification to the purchaser of any disclosure before the ratification of a contract.

 Equity in Action

-President Biden signed Executive Order 13985, Advancing Racial Equity and Support for Underserved Communities Through the Federal Government on his first day in office.
-This Executive Order directed the federal government to advance an equity and racial justice agenda.
+President Biden signed Executive Order 13985, Advancing Racial Equity and Support for Underserved Communities Through the Federal Government on his first day in office on January 20, 2021.
 FEMA is now committed to closing the flood insurance gap to increase the financial resilience of flood-prone, low-income households.

 FEMA’s Community Rating System (CRS) discounts have been saving Virginians $7 million annually on flood insurance policies.
 The CRS program is a voluntary incentive program that recognizes and encourages community floodplain management practices that exceed the minimum requirements of the NFIP.
 It provides flood insurance premium reductions in five-percent increments following a comprehensive floodplain management program review by the federal government (FEMA).
 Communities are designated a class based on the points earned and awarded under 19 creditable activities.